-- (a) undertake an assessment under section 43N [of the Act]; and - (b) consult with persons the recommending body thinks are representative of the interests of persons likely to be substantially affected by the proposed regulations; and - (c) give those persons an opportunity to make submissions; and - (d) consider those submissions.
+- (a) undertake an assessment under section 43N; and - (b) consult with persons the recommending body thinks are representative of the interests of persons likely to be substantially affected by the proposed regulations; and - (c) give those persons an opportunity to make submissions; and

+(d) consider those submissions.

-A summary of the consultation undertaken by Gas Industry Co is provided in section 5 of this recommendation.
+A summary of the consultation undertaken by Gas Industry Co is provided in section 4 of this recommendation.

-b) Section 43N(1) - identification and assessment of options
+Section 43N(1) - identification and assessment of options